Ridge Flying the Mifflin Task Area

 This linked drawing was traced over a Sectional and should be compared to your chart when reading the following ridge-by-ridge commentary.
 Sectionals aren’t very accurate in showing many of these ridges.
-TPCs (Tactical Pilotage Charts) are better, but best of all are the 3-D raised relief maps such as the wall display at Mifflin.
+TPCs (Tactical Pilotage Charts) are better, but now rarely seen.
+Online resources, especially GoogleEarth, can be extremely useful.
+Perhaps best of all are 3-D raised relief maps such as the wall display at Mifflin.
 The great majority of ridge running is done with northwest winds.
 The rare situations where southeast winds allow “back side missions” will be discussed later.

 Nesbit to Cumberland

 Beginning at the most northern turn point, Nesbit, and running 90 miles southwest to Altoona is Bald Eagle Ridge (BER).
 The main consideration along the portion to Lock Haven is the eastward tendency of the orientation which can be tricky with a wind angle of less than 300 degrees.
 The insidious feature here is that flying NE to Nesbit you will have a tailwind component and thus gaps and sink areas are passed quickly.
 Going back the other way can be more difficult, especially in the knobby area approaching Lock Haven.
 The good news is that if you must land between Nesbit and Lock Haven, the fields are excellent.
 Between Lock Haven and Milesburg the ridge is uniform and gives few problems.
 However, the reservoir takes up a major portion of the valley and landing opportunities are not so good.
 This is a stretch to tune your noggin to “what if I have to land” mode.
 The village of Howard, mid-way along the lake, no longer has a landable field.
 The best landing field near the reservoir is the mowed Army Corps area at the foot of the dam (land parallel to the dam heading northwest).